-The Strategic Housing Market Assessment (include link) identifies an annual need for 320 new affordable homes to be built across West Suffolk until 2031 in order to meet our current and future demand.
+The Strategic Housing Market Assessment

+(https://cambridgeshireinsight.org.uk/housing/local-housing-knowledge/our-housing-market/shma) identifies an annual need for 320 new affordable homes to be built across West Suffolk until 2031 in order to meet our current and future demand.
 However, over the last five years a total of only 842 new affordable homes have been delivered, which means the need for additional affordable homes continues to increase.